🚀 We've made major updates for faster, easier E&S quoting!

 • Excess General Liability for Contractors: Claim costs increase due to social inflation and nuclear verdicts.
 For industries more likely to be sued, such as contractors, it's a good idea to suggest higher liability limits to cover damages and defense expenses.
 Moreover, many contractors must have these higher limits because of the growing litigation.
 By already having excess limits, your clients can accurately price their bids, giving them a more professional appearance than those who have to arrange these limits later on quickly.

 How to Write: Every contractor account is unique and necessitates a customized policy.
 Still, due to the risks associated with working on clients' properties and hazardous operations, all contractors require a comprehensive package and more.
 Additional endorsements to consider are additional insured coverage, waiver of subrogation, primary and non-contributory wording, and completed operations.
-Fortunately, Pathpoint can quickly provide these coverages and general liability for hundreds of contractor classes under our contractors vertical.
+Fortunately, Pathpoint can quickly provide these coverages and general liability for hundreds of contractor classes under our Contractors vertical.
 Remember to add excess general liability too.

 Buildings

 • Vacants: The spring real estate market is in full swing!
 Now is the time to seize those vacant property accounts.
 Vacant land and vacant buildings make good starting points for any agent's portfolio.
 Agents can have a comprehensive market with their insureds, maintaining the account when they list, renovate, or purchase a new property.
 Additionally, commercial properties offer additional opportunities.
-The pandemic has adversely affected many commercial businesses, leading to closures.
+The pandemic and inflation have adversely affected many commercial businesses, leading to closures.
 High commercial rents and transitioning away from traditional office environments have created more vacant commercial spaces!

 • Rentals: More rental listings appear as the spring real estate market blooms.
 With the increased housing prices, many Americans rent homes instead of buying.
 Additionally, there is a surge in short-term and vacation rentals as more Americans plan their spring and summer getaways.
 Expanding your book beyond just writing rental policies can be beneficial, as the same property owners often have other policies, such as homeowners or condo policies, and coverage for ATVs, jet skis, toys, and umbrella insurance.
 To learn more about the rise of rentals, you can read our short-term rental blog.